 October 31 -‘The’ Florida Endemic

-Venice: A Florida Scrub-Jay and a Persistent Miss
+Venice: A Persistent Miss

 Next, we met friends Suzanne and Gary at Oscar Scherer State Park.
 We decided to do our birding first while it was still cool.
 We took the green trail and were quickly rewarded with the sight of two Florida Scrub-Jays.
 We’ve observed these birds in five counties, and there’s usually a sentinel bird that signals either danger or an all-clear.
 They must know we are friendly, because we usually see more than one!
 The park also gave us great looks at an American Kestrel and a Red-tailed Hawk.

 After lunch with our friends, we drove to Babcock-Webb WMA in search of a Brown-headed Nuthatch and a King Rail.
 Although it was the middle of the afternoon, the car birding made it comfortable.
-We quickly found a group of warblers, including a Tennessee Warbler, Pine Warbler, and the winter residents Palm and Yellow-rumped Warblers.
+We quickly found a group of warblers, including a Tennessee Warbler, Pine Warbler, and the winter residents, Palm and Yellow-rumped Warblers.
 Moments later, we found our target Brown-headed Nuthatch, which, as many birders know, sounds just like a squeaky toy.
 While we didn’t find the King Rail, we did log 26 species, including a Western Kingbird.

 That night, we checked into the Anchor Inn & Cottages in Sanibel, a wonderful place with cute A-frame cottages.
 We didn’t waste any time before heading to Gulfside Beach.
 We heard the unmistakable trill of an Eastern Screech-Owl, and on the beach, we found 100 Royal Terns, 30 Sandwich Terns, and a lone Snowy Plover.
 We also saw one of the biggest sunsets ever!
 Dinner was a special treat across the street at Il Cielo, where we enjoyed amazing food and wine.